coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 action that provokes attacks of opportunity.

 The price given is for a single locked gauntlet.
-The weight given applies only if you're wearing a breastplate, light armor, or no armor.
+The weight given applies only if you’re wearing a breastplate, light armor, or no armor.
 Otherwise, the locked gauntlet replaces a gauntlet you already have as part of the armor.

-While the gauntlet is locked, you can't use the hand wearing it for casting spells or employing skills.
+While the gauntlet is locked, you can’t use the hand wearing it for casting spells or employing skills.
 (You can still cast spells with somatic components, provided that your other hand is free.)